sagemath/trac_to_gh/Issue 2332.md

 # Issue 2332: notebook -- the evaluate link doesn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2332

 Original creator: was